d-chong/Craft/features.md

 		 B) As a Craft player, I want to be able to toggle movement speed.

 		 C) As a Craft player, I want to have a key designated for descent during flight.

+6. Add more generated structures to Craft

+		 A) As a Craft player, I want to see more tree variety